Velocity Model Building and Editing with Guided Denoising Diffusion Implicit Models: Theory

 \subsection{Diffusion inversion and Editing with DDIM}

 When the noise control parameter is set to $\eta = 0$, the DDIM sampling update becomes deterministic, as the stochastic term $\sigma_t \boldsymbol{\epsilon}$ vanishes for all diffusion steps.
-In this case, the DDIM reverse process defines a unique reverse trajectory

-for a given terminal latent variable $\mathbf{v}_T$ and a fixed pretrained network $\boldsymbol{\epsilon}_\theta$.
+In this case, the DDIM reverse process defines a unique reverse trajectory $ (\mathbf{v}_T, \mathbf{v}_{T-1}, \dots, \mathbf{v}_0)$ for a given terminal latent variable $\mathbf{v}_T$ and a fixed pretrained network $\boldsymbol{\epsilon}_\theta$.
 This determinism is a distinctive property of DDIM and is not shared by standard DDPM sampling.
 The absence of stochasticity allows the DDIM sampling to be interpreted as a reversible mapping between diffusion states.
 As a result, the same sampling equation (equation \ref{eq:ddim_sampling}) can be applied in the forward direction (from step $t$ to $t+1$), thereby mapping a given clean initial sample $\mathbf{v}_0$ into a corresponding (inverted) latent representation $\mathbf{v}_T$ that lies on the forward diffusion trajectory learned during training.
 This procedure is commonly referred to as \emph{DDIM inversion}.\\ Concretely, DDIM inversion is obtained by running the deterministic DDIM update forward in time, starting from the clean model $\mathbf{v}_0$.
 For $\eta = 0$, the forward update from step $t$ to $t+1$ reads

 By iterating this recursion, the pretrained diffusion model deterministically projects the input velocity model $\mathbf{v}_0$ onto a terminal latent variable $\mathbf{v}_T$ that is consistent with the learned DDIM prior.
 Thus, the prior diffusion training set will influence such projection.
 Samples of such phenomenon will be shared in the results section.\\ Importantly, during DDIM inversion the neural network is re-evaluated at each newly generated state before advancing to the next diffusion step.
 That is, the noise predictor $\boldsymbol{\epsilon}_\theta(\mathbf{v}_t,t)$ is always evaluated at the current iterate $\mathbf{v}_t$ and the corresponding diffusion time $t$.
 This avoids any circular dependency and ensures that the forward trajectory remains well defined.\\ The stability of DDIM inversion relies on an implicit local consistency of the learned noise field along the deterministic trajectory, namely